 However, there are a few things to keep in mind if you choose laminate.
 It is easily damaged by heat, so forgetting a trivet can ruin your entire countertop.

 Furthermore, unlike other synthetic materials or stones, laminate won’t add resale value to your home.
 So while it isn’t ideal for large kitchen renovations, it is a great way to stay on budget for less important projects like small rental property kitchens, a basement bathroom, guesthouses, etc.

 Tile countertops had their heyday in the 70s and 80s, but they’re starting to make a comeback.
 If you’re good with DIY and need to stay on budget, tile is an option worth considering.

 Tiles are available in a variety of sizes and shapes from classic squares to subway tiles and even trendy hexagons in different materials, including porcelain, ceramic, and even natural stones.
 Granite, quartz, and marble tiles are a more affordable alternative to large slabs.

 While the maintenance and durability of tile depends on the material, all tile countertops have one issue in common, which is that grout lines can be a challenge to keep clean and fresh looking.
 So, if your kitchen countertop tends to get dirty, you may want to consider darker colored grout like gray or black.

-Made of a combination of acrylic and resin, solid surface materials, which are often called by their brand names Corian or Avonite, make great middle-tier options for countertops.
-A seemingly endless amount of styles are available, including some great dupes for granite and marble.
+Made of a combination of acrylic and resin, this countertop choice is a great middle-tier option.
+A seemingly endless number of styles are available, including some great dupes for granite and marble.